aesthetic-suite/framework/docs/unified/properties.md

 ## Fonts

-Inline font faces can be defined by passing an object, or an array of objects to `fontFamily`.
+Inline font faces are a compound property that can be defined by passing an object, or an array of objects to `fontFamily`.

 ```js
 {